-Right now, you’re thinking that scissors sound like a lot of work.
+Right now, you think that scissors sound like a lot of work.
 Is there an easier way?
 Yes!
 Electric nose trimmers like The Weed Whacker from MANSCAPED are pretty much idiot-proof.
 The design of the trimmers makes it easy to go too deep.
-They quickly and painlessly shred through nose hairs, and they pretty much can’t cut you or shave the hairs down too short.
-They sound like the perfect solution and can even help prevent ingrown hair in your nose.
+They quickly and painlessly shred through nose hairs, and they pretty much can't cut you or shave the hairs down too short.
+They sound like the perfect solution and can even help avoid ingrown hair in your nose.

 There are still a few things to keep in mind.
 First, electric trimmers don't give you a lot of freedom on how closely the hair is cropped.
 If you're more prone to irritation, an electric trimmer might leave your nostrils too bare and leave you miserable.

 That's the only real drawback unless you're one of those idiots who would rather jerry-rig something of their own.
 That's a great way to cut or electrocute yourself and die.
 These trimmers aren't expensive.
 Just get something that's properly designed to do the job.